jbadhree/jbadhree.github.io/content/about_wrong.md

 ---
-title: The Multi-Dimensional Meaning of the word - Wrong
+title: Multi-Dimensional Meaning of the word - Wrong
 ---
 I wanted to communicate to people reading my ~~website~~ garden that I am "fallible" and I was "Epistemically Humble".
 So in the home page, I wrote "Everything written in this ~~site~~ garden could be wrong".
 I felt happy that I was being clear.
 But then when I was reading it again after a few days, I felt, the word “wrong” is a versatile concept with layers of meaning that can vary depending on the context.
 So I thought understanding these different dimensions can help me communicate more clearly.